 This isn't because there are no other makes of bicycle panniers available, it's simply because they are the best.

 I really mean that, and before anyone mentions it, no I have no affiliation with the company.
 (Although I wouldn't be adverse to Mr. or Mrs. Ortlieb getting in contact to arrange something!).
 Why do I think Ortlieb bike bags are so good?
 Read on…

 Ortlieb Back Roller Classic Panniers Review

-The last major long distance bike tour I used these panniers on, was when cycling from Greece to England.
-Even on that bike tour, the panniers were already 5 or 6 years old!
-Since then, I have also used them on smaller one month bicycle tours such as cycling in the Peloponnese of Greece.
+The last major long distance bike tour I used these panniers, was when cycling around Iceland in 2023.
+By that time, they were over 10 years old and had also survived cycling from Greece to England and numerous smaller one month bicycle tours such as cycling in the Peloponnese of Greece.

 In my opinion, there are several factors that help make these bicycle panniers stand out from the crowd.

 In short, these are the simplicity of the pannier design, quality of materials, quality of construction, and value for money.
 Get these things right in any product, and you are on to a winner, which Ortlieb clearly are here.

 Ortlieb Pannier Bags Design